 Put these verses together and you know that the central theme is His righteousness.

-God has Sworn and will not relent… Jesus our high priest FOREVER according to the order of Melchizedek (and not Levi).
-The author of Hebrews says that this is like double confirmation: one, it is impossible for God to lie; and two, He has sworn with an oath and therefore Jesus is our surety for righteousness (Heb.
+God has Sworn and will not relent… Jesus is our high priest FOREVER according to the order of Melchizedek (and not Levi).
+The author of Hebrews says that this is like double confirmation: one, it is impossible for God to lie; and two, He has sworn with an oath.
+Therefore, Jesus is our surety for righteousness (Heb.
 7:20-22 and 1 Cor.
 1:30,31).

 Remember, when Jesus spoke of His ascension and the coming of the Holy Spirit in John 16:8-11?
 In this passage is mentioned three different group category – 1. the world that does not believe: 2.
 Believers and 3.
 Ruler of this (unbelieving) world-renowned devil.
 And the work of the Holy Spirit is different for these categories or groups: 1. to convict the world of sin (of unbelief) 2. to convince the believers of their righteousness in Christ and 3.
 Judge the ruler of this world.

 Jesus is our righteousness.
 That is His name – ‘THE LORD OUR RIGHTEOUSNESS” (Jer.
-23:6)- unchanging, sure, because He is undefined, harmless and holy.
-That is why the New Covenant is SO MUCH better than the Old one based on our works, which is now made obsolete and is passing away.
+23:6) – unchanging and sure, undefiled and harmless and holy.
+That is why the New Covenant is SO MUCH better than the Old one, which was based on our works.
+Now, the old is made obsolete and is passing away, the NEW has come!

 Hold on to His righteousness… That is the kingdom of God for you.
 And I have not even come to peace and joy part of the kingdom.

 But let me tell you this in closing.
-If the swearing of God is double confirmation, go ahead and find out for yourself what and all God has sworn for us in the New Covenant.
+If the swearing of God is double confirmation, go ahead and find out for yourself what and where are all the times God has sworn for us in the New Covenant (Hint: Not many swearing in the entire Bible, but each one is important!).
 See Isaiah 54:9,10 for instance.

 Stay blessed in Jesus.
 Amen.